Derek Bell (musician): As classical composer and virtuoso

 As manager of the Belfast Symphony Orchestra, Bell was responsible for maintaining the instruments and keeping them in tune.
 Out of curiosity, he asked Sheila Larchet-Cuthbert to teach him how to play the harp.
-Over time he had many harp teachers.
+Over time he had many other harp teachers including Gwendolen Mason.
 In 1965 he became an oboist and harpist with the BBC Northern Ireland Orchestra.
 He had been known to be able to skilfully play the pedal harp, neo-Celtic harp, and wire-strung Irish-Bardic harp.
 Bell served as a professor of harp at the Academy of Music in Belfast.

 Bell was briefly featured in a 1986 BBC documentary, The Celts, in which he discussed the role and evolution of the harp in Celtic Irish and Welsh society.
 Derek Bell also appeared with Van Morrison at the Riverside Theatre at the University of Ulster in April 1988.
 An hour-long BBC special was broadcast in which Derek Bell talks extensively as well as accompanying Morrison on several songs including "On Raglan Road".
 The video is available on YouTube in full "VAN MORRISON - In Conversation and Music 1988".
 Apart from this, video of him only exists in minor interviews and performances with The Chieftains.